CSCfi/csc-user-guide/docs/cloud/fgci/fgci-user-guide-overview.md

 **Getting Started**

-There are two mandatory preparatory steps that you need to do, to get acces to FGCI.
+There are two preparatory steps that you need to do, to get acces to FGCI.

 1. [Obtain a grid certificate](./fgci-grid-certificates.md)
 2. [Joining to the fgi.csc.fi virtual organisation](https://voms.fgi.csc.fi:8443/voms/fgi.csc.fi)